 In addition, the WSIB has made judgments, aside from those that involve estimates, in the process of applying its accounting policies.
-These judgments can affect the amounts recognized in the consolidated financial statements.
+These judgments can affect the amounts recognized in the unaudited condensed interim consolidated financial statements.

-Notes to Consolidated Financial Statements December 31, 2017 (millions of Canadian dollars)
+Notes to Condensed Interim Consolidated Financial Statements December 31, 2017 Unaudited (millions of Canadian dollars)